ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Hey there, fellow developers!
 I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-From Zero to Hero with useCallback and useMemo: A React Developer’s Story - <a href="https://medium.com/@ashishpundir1997/from-zero-to-hero-with-usecallback-and-usememo-a-react-developers-story-2b1b0ffa19e5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashish Pundir`**

-<blockquote>Like many React developers, I started building applications without giving much thought to performance optimization.
-“If it works, ship…</blockquote>

-<h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

+<h3>5.
+12 Awesome Next.js Libraries to Supercharge Your Development! - <a href="https://medium.com/lets-code-future/12-awesome-next-js-libraries-to-supercharge-your-development-38632f6ae6f3" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `let’s Code Future`**

+<blockquote>👋 Hey there, fellow developers!
+I’m Sachin, and today, I’m bringing you a power-packed list of the 10 best Next.js libraries that will…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>